wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 4 And the noise of the waters of the river is louder than the roaring of the forest ; yea, it is like unto the rushing of mighty armies to battle.

-5 And the movement of the stupendous falls there- of bringeth the people from all parts of the earth to be- hold it.
+5 And the movement of the stupendous falls there- of bringeth the people from all parts of the earth to be- hold it.*

+* Niagara Falls.

 6 So Stephen gat his soldiers into the boats that were prepared for them, and they moved upon the rough waters of the river, towards the strong hold of Queens- town.